configcat/configcat-proxy/README.md

 You can download the executables directly from <a target="_blank" href="https://github.com/configcat/configcat-proxy/releases">GitHub Releases</a> for your desired platform.

 ## Health Check
-After intallation, you can check the [status endpoint](https://configcat.com/docs/advanced/proxy/monitoring#status) of the Proxy to ensure it's working correctly: `http(s)://localhost:8050/status`
+After installation, you can check the [status endpoint](https://configcat.com/docs/advanced/proxy/monitoring#status) of the Proxy to ensure it's working correctly: `http(s)://localhost:8050/status`

 ## Need help?
 https://configcat.com/support

 ## Contributing
 Contributions are welcome.
-For more info please read the [Contribution Guideline](CONTRIBUTING.md).
+Please read the [Contribution Guideline](CONTRIBUTING.md) for more info.

 ## About ConfigCat

 ConfigCat is a feature flag, feature toggle, and configuration management service that lets you launch new features and change your software configuration remotely without actually (re)deploying code.
 ConfigCat even helps you do controlled roll-outs like canary releases and blue-green deployments.

 ConfigCat is a [hosted feature flag service](https://configcat.com).
-Manage feature toggles across frontend, backend, mobile, desktop apps.
+Manage feature toggles across frontend, backend, mobile, and desktop apps.
 [Alternative to LaunchDarkly](https://configcat.com).
 Management app + feature flag SDKs.

 - [Documentation](https://configcat.com/docs)
 - [Blog](https://blog.configcat.com)